kompuser/RHCx/README.md

 ## TODO
 Add Camera Capture + ImageData from Canvas with Pixi.js to perform pixel comparison with RAL swatches

-Not affiliated with RAL gemeinnützige GmbH.
+Not affiliated with RAL gemeinnützige GmbH nor Pantone LLC.

 This work is a proof of concept with educational purposes only.